Stability for random measures, point processes and discrete semigroups: Discrete stability for point processes

 for all $m\geq2$.

 The crucial step of the proof aims to show that the functional

 is the Laplace functional of a $\sas$ random measure $\zeta$.
-While the functional $L$ in the left-hand side should be defined on all (bounded) functions with compact supports, it is apparent that the \pgfl $G_\Phi$ in the right-hand side of (\ref{eq:lg}) may not be well defined on $1-u$.
-Indeed, $1-u$ does not necessarily take values from the unit interval.
+While the functional $L$ on the left-hand side should be defined on all (bounded) functions with compact supports, it is apparent that the \pgfl$G_\Phi$ on the right-hand side of (\ref{eq:lg}) may not be well defined on $1-u$.
+Indeed, in contrast to (\ref{eq:pgfldef}), $1-u$ does not necessarily take values from the unit interval.
 To overcome this difficulty, we employ (\ref{eq:infdiv}) and define

-Since $u\in\cz$, for sufficiently large $m$ the function $1-m^{-1/\alpha}u$ takes values in $[0,1]$ and equals $1$ outside a compact set.
+Since $u\in\cz$, for sufficiently large $m$ the function $1-m^{-1/\alpha}u$ does take values in $[0,1]$ and equals $1$ outside a compact set.
 Since (\ref{eq:ml}) holds for all $m$, it is possible to pass to the limit as $m\ti$ to see that